sgrove/reactiveconf-2017-reasonml-workshop/README.md

     npm start
     npm run webpack # In another tab, since npm start is still running code src/simple/page.re # In *another* tab, open vscode from the hello-reactive dir

+Now when you hover over `make` on line 17, everything should look like the editor screenshot below:

 ![VSCode with working ReasonML extension by Darin Morrison](/working_vs_code.png)

-Now when you hover over `make` on line 17, everything should look like the editor screenshot below

 ## Community links
 1. Real-time community support in [Discord](https://discordapp.com/invite/reasonml)